WapoZeusTechnology/zeus-technology/packages/ad/README.md

 The purpose of the `ZeusAd` component is to embed a Zeus-managed advertisement into a React app.

+**NOTE**: Any parts of this module which mention a "router," those have been tested with `react-router-dom`, and are peer dependencies.
+If you are not using the `ZeusAdWithRouter` component, you need not install this dependency.

+If you need additional routers supported, please submit an issue.

 ## Usage

 ### `ZeusAd`